leomozzer/tf-avd-template/README.md

-# Terraform Templates
+# Terraform AVD Template
-This repository will be used as base to start a new terraform project or even used as action to be invoked by a GitHub Action from any other repo
+This repository has the objective as a cake recipe when deploying new AVD environments

+## Configuration
+It's important to have the following resources already created and the configurations mentioned already made
+- Available Active Directory
+   - It was used the Azure Template to deploy a new Win Server to be our Domain Controler
+- Azure Tenant
 ## Repo Folder Structure

 ```bash